RebRut03/kickstarter-analysis/README.md

 ## **Overview of Project**

+ - ### Project Purpose
- - ### The purpose of this project is to analyze kickstarter campaign data for an emerging playwright Louise.
+   - The purpose of this project is to analyze kickstarter campaign data for an emerging playwright Louise.
 The goal of  this project is for Louise to gain a better understanding of different campaigns’ success rates in relation to their launch dates and their funding goals in order for her to make an informed decision on her next steps.
-In this report, I will focus on how successful theater campaigns were based on their launch dates, and I will also compare how play campaigns fared based on their associated funding goals.
+   - In this report, I will focus on how successful theater campaigns were based on their launch dates, and I will also compare how play campaigns fared based on their associated funding goals.

 ## Analysis and Challenges